 Middle School Page

 Welcome to our Middle School Page!
-We are excited to start the next school year 2023-2024 with our 6th-8th graders.
+We are excited to start the next school year 2025-2026 with our 6th-8th graders.
 It’s going to be a great year of learning together.
 Here is an overview of our schedule and content for the year.
-Come back again as we add pictures and information on our journey through American History from the Founding of Our Country until Modern America.
+Come back again as we add pictures and information on our journey through World History from the Renaissance to Modern Times.

 Our coordinators and teachers have developed a unique Middle School program in a 3 year cycle.
 While coinciding with the given year’s history cycle, we cover the material a bit differently to suit the middle school years.
 The focus will shift a bit from plain memorization to analysis and comprehension.

 Our Middle School schedule is below.
-The science this year is Life Science, and our program also includes Literature, Art, and an IEW writing class.
+The science this year is Earth Science, and our program also includes Literature, Art, and a choice of two writing classes, IEW or Middle School composition.

 Dismissal